Getting free stuff is great, but…

 Because they’re not reliant upon affiliate commissions for revenue, paid discount programs can focus entirely on building usage.
 That means better offers, fine-tuned marketing, and an overall better representation of the client brand.

-Conversely, free programs are typically motivated only to promote the merchants who pay the highest commissions, regardless of member interest level.
+Conversely, free programs are often motivated to promote only the merchants who pay the highest commissions, regardless of member interest level.

 2. The deals are mostly local (In other words, people will use them)

-In 30 years of building our discount network, one of the strongest lessons we’ve learned is the absolute importance of local offers.
-Nationally, 95% of consumer spending happens in-store, close to home.
+In 30 years of building our discount network, one of the strongest lessons we’ve learned is the importance of local offers.
+90% of all retail purchases are made at a brick and mortar store, and 80% of U.S. disposable income is spent within 20 miles of home.
 Usage patterns in our network reveal that to be much the same.

 Because most in-store offers are negotiated on a regional or single-location basis and offer no commissions, most free discount programs will simply pass them by.
 They require merchant relations professionals - a luxury paid programs can afford.